Logos and uniforms of the San Francisco 49ers: 2015 to present

-On April 30, 2015 at their NFL Draft rally, the team unveiled their first ever alternate uniform (as opposed to a throwback design).
+On April 30, 2015 at their NFL draft rally, the team unveiled their first ever alternate uniform (as opposed to a throwback design).
 The uniform consists of black jerseys and pants with red numerals and striping.
 Nike logos are in gold, while the standard solid red socks will be worn.
 These uniforms will be worn a maximum of two games a year, per league rules.
 For the 2016 season (the 49ers' 70th), the team will once again wear a commemorative patch on the front upper left side of their jerseys, the design being based on the team's early-60's "49 shield crest" alternate logo.

 As part of the NFL Color Rush initiative, the 49ers wore their black alternate uniform, but instead of red socks, they replaced the combination with black socks.
 They wore this combination against the Arizona Cardinals on October 6, 2016.
 The black alternate uniforms were retired following the 2017 season.

-At the 2017 NFL Draft a new jersey template designed by Nike debuted for many teams, incorporating subtle changes.
+At the 2017 NFL draft a new jersey template designed by Nike debuted for many teams, incorporating subtle changes.
 Called Vapor Untouchable, the most significant update for the 49ers jersey is a new sleeve stripe design in a thicker width and consisting of only two stripes versus the three stripes of past 49ers jerseys.
 The tailoring on the collar was also revised.

 On May 23, 2018 during the team's State of the Franchise event, the 49ers debuted a new, alternate uniform based on the 1994 white throwback uniforms.

 A 75th anniversary patch was revealed by the team for the 2021 season.
 Like the patch worn in 1994, it is diamond-shaped and is sewn on the upper left region on the front of the team's jerseys.
 In addition, the red version of their 1994 throwback jerseys was announced on June 30, 2021.
 In total, the team wore the 1994 throwback uniforms for six games (nearly all of them being their primetime games) for their 75th anniversary season.

 On April 25, 2022 (and satisfying the NFL's 5-year policy on updates to uniforms) the 49ers announced the return of a third stripe to the sleeves of the team's standard home and away jerseys.
-The team also updated the '49ERS' wordmark on the front of the jerseys (beneath the collar) to what it termed the "saloon font" (Quentin Caps), a design the team had previously used from 1972-2005.
+The team also updated the '49ERS' wordmark on the front of the jerseys (beneath the collar) to what it termed the "saloon font" (Quentin Caps), a design the team had previously used from 1972–2005.
 Both changes were implemented after consulting feedback from the team's fans.
 In addition, the "saloon font" wordmark would now be incorporated onto the rubber neck bumpers on the back of the players' helmets.

+In 2025, the 49ers unveiled a "Rivalries" uniform, which they would wear for three seasons at home against each of their NFC West opponents.
+The design is primarily black with saloon-style numbers in red with gold trim, and red stripes.
+Helmets are also black with gold facemasks and red stripes.